-For the 7th edition of Your Beauty Magazine, we sat down with our incomparable Nurse Injector Jill Maze, who is a brilliant artist with a needle.
-We asked her to share some of her patient photos, along with the secrets of what goes on behind her closed door.
+For the 7th edition of Your Beauty Magazine, we sat down with our nurse injector and asked her to share some of her patient photos, along with the secrets of what goes on behind her closed door.
 Here’s what we found out.

 Well, back in the day, people would want to work on the nasolabial folds, the smile lines, and just fill them up.
 We don’t want to do that anymore because it doesn’t look natural.
 It’s a much more natural look when you lift your smile lines by replacing volume in the cheeks.
 We’re going for the inverted triangle look with most of the volume up top on the cheeks instead of at the bottom of the face.